KyleMcComb/Pathfinder/README.md

 2. [Install Docker Desktop](https://www.docker.com/products/docker-desktop/) on your computer if it has not already been installed.
 3. Open a terminal window then navigate to the directory where the project has been cloned to, the folder should be called CSC3068-Pathfinder.
 4. Then run the following command to build the image ```docker build -t csc3068pathfinder .```
+5. Once that has been completed run the following command to build the image for Azurite which is used to emulate Azure storage ```docker pull mcr.microsoft.com/azure-storage/azurite```.
 ### Virtual Environment
 1. Clone the repository to your computer.
 2. [Install Python 3.7.9](https://www.python.org/downloads/release/python-379/) on your computer if it has not already been installed.